Colorado Informed Consent and Conflicts Disclosure Forms (Effective 2026)

 • Obtains advance consent for routine information sharing required for supervision and compliance.

-• Provides a clear, written conflict of interest disclosure for designated brokerage scenarios.
+• Provides a clear, written conflict of interest disclosure for scenarios where the brokerage represents both sides.

 • Explains how confidential information may circulate within the brokerage.

-Because conflicts and confidentiality are interconnected, this form addresses them together—where they naturally overlap in practice.
+Because conflicts and confidentiality are interconnected, this form addresses them together—where they overlap in practice.

-This is the form you’ll use in most transactions.
+This is the form is appropriate for most transactions.

 2. Informed Consent for Disclosure of Sensitive Confidential Information

-A separate, targeted form for situations involving heightened confidentiality concerns.
+A separate, targeted form for situations involving heightened confidentiality concerns where contemporaneous consent is required.

 Use this form when: